 3) Cover your metal roof with insulation

 They are designed for hot climates; therefore, if you install this roof type in colder regions, it will not last as long as metal roofs were expected to work under specific wind, rain, and sun conditions.
 They should be covered with insulation during the winter months to prevent damage caused by ice formation due to freezing temperatures during the winter months.
 Also, metal roofs need to be insulated during summer for metal roofs are designed to work under extreme hot climate conditions.
+You can opt for foam roofing Arizona to prevent damage in your metal roof.

 4) Install roof vents